fourTheorem/Meetup1/README.md

 To download and view the images (linux, mac, cygwin) open a new shell on your local machine and create a fresh empty directory.
 Then copy the output images to your local system:
  - ```mkdir output_images```
  - ```cd output_images```
- - ```scp -i /path/my-key-pair.pem ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup1/output_images/* .```
+ - ```scp -i /path/my-key-pair.pem ubuntu@[copied-DNS]:/home/ubuntu/ft_ml_workshop/Meetup1/output_images/* .```
  - View the images using Finder / Explorer or your preferred image viewer.

 To download and view the images using putty on Windows:
  - Open a command line prompt (cmd)
- - type ```pscp -i C:\path\my-key-pair.ppk ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup1/output_images/* c:\[my_local_directory]```
+ - type ```pscp -i C:\path\my-key-pair.ppk ubuntu@[copied-DNS]:/home/ubuntu/ft_ml_workshop/Meetup1/output_images/* c:\[my_local_directory]```
  - View the images using your preferred image viewer

 *Additional Exercise 2:* Although the MNIST dataset has been a computer vision benchmark for a number of years, there have been complaints that the task is too simple to serve as a realistic performance benchmark for modern systems.
-In response to this Zalando created a drop-in replacement for MNIST, known as Fashion-MNIST, where each image represents an item of clothing, rather than a digit.
+In response to this, Zalando created a drop-in replacement for MNIST, known as Fashion-MNIST, where each image represents an item of clothing, rather than a digit.
 See https://github.com/zalandoresearch/fashion-mnist  .
 The labels (classes) to be assigned in this case are : 0=T-shirt/top, 1=Trouser, 2=Pullover, 3=Dress, 4=Coat, 5=Sandal, 6=Shirt, 7=Sneaker, 8=Bag, 9=Ankle boot.
 The fashion data is already on your machine, pulled from our github (see folder data/fashion).
 To re-train and test the network on the Fasion-MNIST set, type the following commands:
  - ```python mnist_softmax.py --data_dir data/fashion --write_samples 1```
  - Number printed at the end is the accuracy of the network (varies ~0.70 to ~0.85)
  - Successful and failed examples are also written as in previous exercise, with prefix 'fashion' on filenames
  - use the scp command to download and inspect these images

-#### 3: Pizza and Beer Break
-**Please refuel before the next session :-) **

-#### 4: Running second tutorial code
+#### 3: Running second tutorial code
 (Slides on convnets available at http://slides.com/keelinm/convnets)
 The second tutorial will use a convolutional neural network to solve the same tasks as previously.
 The code and folder setup is ready for use.
 We've added some code to store the trained model on disk, so that we only need to train one time, and for any further tests we can use the trained model stored on disk.
  - If you want to look at the code before you run it, type ```vim mnist_deep.py```